King of the Road (song): "Queen of the House"

 Country music singer Jody Miller (no relation) answered "King of the Road" with "Queen of the House" (1965).
 The song used Roger Miller's music while changing the lyrics to describe the day-to-day life of a stay-at-home mom.
 The words were written by Mary Taylor.
-The song was a hit, reaching number 12 on Billboard's Hot 100 and number five on the Hot Country Singles chart.
+The song was a hit, reaching number 12 on Billboards Hot 100 and number five on the Hot Country Singles chart.
 It also won a Grammy for Female Country Vocal Performance.